camunda/camunda-docs-manual/content/user-guide/security.md

 Security issues discovered by our enterprise customers are treated as bugs and the agreed SLAs apply.

 ### Remediation
 Camunda creates a remediation plan to resolve security issues that are identified.
-Fixes are made available in the form of patch releases (enterprise customers only) and minor releases (community edition users).
+Fixes are made available in the form of patch releases (enterprise customers only) and minor releases (community platform users).

 ### Protection
 Camunda will appropriately protect information regarding security issues and associated documentation to help limit the likelihood that vulnerabilities are exposed.